 - Those under hospice care

-- Those in a nursing home other than for long-term care that reside for more than 30 days
+- Those in a nursing home other than for long-term care that resides for more than 30 days

 - Qualified Native Americans

 - Those who qualify for certain services under Medicare

 - Refugees under the coverage of the Refugee Medical Assistance Program